Last Updated August 29, 2020

 - Ask you:

-- Has your child been in close contact with a person who has COVID-19?
+- Have you (or your child) been in close contact with a person who has COVID-19?

-- Does your child feel unwell, with any symptoms consistent with COVID-19?
-For example, have they had a cough, high temperature, shortness of breath, difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, or new loss of taste or smell?
+- Do you (or your child) feel unwell with any symptoms consistent with COVID-19?
+For example, a cough, high temperature, shortness of breath, difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, or new loss of taste or smell?

-- Conduct a forehead temperature screening of your child, using a non-contact thermometer.
+- Conduct a forehead temperature screening of you (or your child), using a non-contact thermometer.
 Anyone with a temperature greater than 100.4 F must be sent home.
+This step may be skipped if you take your (or your child’s) temperature before you leave home and report the number to the health officer at drop-off.

-- Make a visual inspection of your child for signs of infection.
+- Make a visual inspection of you/your child for signs of infection.
 This could include flushed cheeks, fatigue, extreme fussiness, etc.

 - Ask you: